Quartetto Guadagnini

 — le salon musical

-In 2015, it performed with pianist Beatrice Rana at the Italian Institute of Culture in Paris, where it was invited the following year as an ensemble in residence, premiering two works dedicated to the quartet by Silvia Colasanti and Domenico Turi.
+In 2015, the ensemble performed with pianist Beatrice Rana at the Italian Cultural Institute in Paris, where it returned the following year as ensemble-in-residence, premiering two works dedicated to the quartet by composers Silvia Colasanti and Domenico Turi.

-Among its numerous artistic collaborations, the quartet has worked with artists such as Louis Lortie, Beatrice Rana, Avi Avital, Enrico Bronzi, Giovanni Gnocchi, Danusha Waskiewicz, Federico Colli, Krzysztof Jablonski, and others.
-In the field of music dissemination, the quartet collaborates with Giovanni Bietti, Sandro Cappelletto, and Oreste Bossini.
+The quartet has collaborated with renowned artists such as Louis Lortie, Beatrice Rana, Avi Avital, Enrico Bronzi, Giovanni Gnocchi, Danusha Waskiewicz, Federico Colli, Krzysztof Jablonski, and others.
+In music education and outreach, they frequently work with Giovanni Bietti, Sandro Cappelletto, and Oreste Bossini.

-Winner of international awards, the quartet has completed a training cycle at the “W. Stauffer” Academy in Cremona, studied with Hatto Beyerle, the historic violist of the Alban Berg Quartet, and participated in several sessions of the ECMA (European Chamber Music Academy), founded and directed by Beyerle.
-It has also taken lessons with Maestro Patrick Jüdt and attended advanced quartet courses by Maestro Günter Pichler at the Chigiana Academy in Siena and ProQuartet in Paris.
+Winner of international awards, the Quartet completed an advanced training course at the “W. Stauffer” Academy in Cremona.
+It studied extensively with Hatto Beyerle, the renowned violist of the Alban Berg Quartet, who became a central figure in its artistic development, and took part in sessions of the ECMA (European Chamber Music Academy).
+The Quartet also attended courses with Patrick Jüdt and Günter Pichler at the Accademia Chigiana in Siena and ProQuartet in Paris.

-The quartet has appeared on RAI 5 in the show Inventare il tempo and on RAI 3 in Musica da Camera con vista alongside Corrado Augias and Giovanni Bietti in the show Visionari.
-It is a regular guest on radio programs dedicated to classical music such as RADIO3, Radio Vaticana, Radio Classica, RSI – Radio della Svizzera Italiana, and RAI Cultura.
+They have appeared on RAI 5 in Inventare il tempo, and on RAI 3 in Musica da Camera con vista and Visionari with Corrado Augias and Giovanni Bietti, as well as on national and international radio stations such as RAI Radio 3, Vatican Radio, Radio Classica, and RSI – Swiss Italian Radio.

-The Quartetto Guadagnini is an endorser of Jargar Strings, Denmark.
+The Quartetto Guadagnini is an official endorser of Jargar Strings (Denmark).

 This biography must be reproduced without modification unless authorized by the artist's management.